oras-project/oras-credentials-go/README.md

 <a href="https://oras.land/"><img src="https://oras.land/img/oras.svg" alt="banner" width="100px"></a>
 </p>

 `oras-credentials-go` is a credential management library designed for [`oras-go`](https://github.com/oras-project/oras-go).
 It supports reading, saving, and removing credentials from Docker configuration files and external credential stores that follow the [Docker credential helper protocol](https://docs.docker.com/engine/reference/commandline/login/#credential-helper-protocol).
-It does not handle credential encryption and decryption.

-Once it reaches a fairly stable version (e.g. `v1.0.0-rc.1`), this library will be merged into `oras-go` (See [discussion](https://github.com/oras-project/oras-credentials-go/discussions/80)).
+Once it reaches a fairly stable version (e.g. `v1.0.0-rc.1`), `oras-credentials-go` will be merged into `oras-go` (See [discussion](https://github.com/oras-project/oras-credentials-go/discussions/80)).
 After that, this repository will be archived.

 ## Versioning